manuel-lang/Data-Lake/README.md

 And below is an example of what the data in a log file, 2018-11-12-events.json, looks like.

 ![2018-11-12-events.json structure](https://video.udacity-data.com/topher/2019/February/5c6c3f0a_log-data/log-data.png)

-## Purpose of this project

-As the startup sparkify is scaling up quickly, their existing data warehouse can not handle the massive data resources efficiently any longer.
-They heard about Spark and were curious how it could help them.
-With this project, they can now analyse their data in a distributed way in-memory.
-This leads to huge speedups comparing to the existing approach and allows them to keep track of their clients' behavior easily.

-Moreover, this data lake automates the entire data fusion process combining multiple data sources from AWS S3 into structured data.
-Also, the structured data gets then stored on AWS S3 again, so Sparkify can use it for further analysis.

 ## Generated tables